rastosl/hello-world/README.md

 # hello-world

-Nice little repo to check out hwo this works!
+Nice little repo to check out how this works!